2018 Milan–San Remo: Race report

 The peloton began to pull back on the Passo Turchino climb, cutting the break's lead to 4:30 minutes by the summit, though it extended back to five minutes as the riders reached the sea front.
 With the roads still wet, a crash in the field involved both Kristoff and Greipel among others.
 With 70 km of the race to go, the rain eased up.
 By the first of the so-called Capi climbs 50 km from the finish, the breakaway's lead was down to two minutes.
-At the Cappo Berta, with 39 km left, the lead had decreased further to half a minute, while the high tempo in the field distanced Marcel Kittel.
+At the Capo Berta, with 39 km left, the lead had decreased further to half a minute, while the high tempo in the field distanced Marcel Kittel.
 Maestri attacked from the break on the descent, taking Rota, van Winden, and Bono with him.
 However, they were caught at San Lorenzo al Mare, 30 km before the finish.